sage-etcher/posix-1992-userland/requirements/ls.md

 implementation defined types may be added.

 `<.* permissions>` feilds should follow the following format, where:

  1. `r` if readable, `-` otherwise
  2. `w` if readable, `-` otherwise
  3. the first of the following applies
-    a. `S` if set-user-ID is set, and the owner does not have execute perms
+  3.1 `S` if set-user-ID is set, and the owner does not have execute perms
-    b. `s` if set-user-ID is set, and the owner does have execute perms
+  3.2 `s` if set-user-ID is set, and the owner does have execute perms
-    c. `x` if the file is executble or the directory is searchable.
+  3.3 `x` if the file is executble or the directory is searchable
-    d. `-` if none of the above apply.
+  3.4 `-` if none of the above apply

-    implementations may add other characters to this field, such that all lowercase indicate the file is executable or searchable, and uppercase if not.
+implementations may add other characters to field 3, such that all lowercase still indicate the file is executable or searchable, and uppercase when not.

 `-l` each list of files should be preceeded by a sttus line indecating the number of file system blocks occupied by files in 512B units, rounded up. for example, in the posix locale:

     "total %u\n", <number of units in the directory>

 if more than one directory, or a combination of nondirectoyr files and directrories are written, (either by multiple operands, or the `-R` options) each list of files should be preceeded by:

     "\n%s:\n", <directory name>

 if this string is the first item to b writtne, the first `<newline>` character